eficode-academy/istio-katas/005-securing-with-mtls.md

 </details>

-Peer authentication is normally enabled at the `mesh` level, as is our training infrastructure, which means traffic is secured by **default** for all services in the cluster **without** requiring code changes.
+Peer authentication is normally enabled at the `mesh` level, as in our training infrastructure, which means traffic is secured by **default** for all services in the cluster **without** requiring code changes.